mariusCS50/2D-Souls/README.md

 ### Contributions

 As a team, we worked collaboratively to create the finished game, combining individual efforts with shared tasks.
-While we handled specific responsibilities independently, we also worked together on several featuresh.
+While we handled specific responsibilities independently, we also worked together on several features.
 Below are some of the contributions made by each team member:

 #### Marius Gaibu
 - Created themed maps, using corresponding tilesets, textures and images
 - Introduced the player spawn and camera.
 Introduced melee attacking mechanic
 - Implemented the melee enemy logic, with the respective functionalities
 - Implemented and fixed bugs related to collision mechanics affecting performance and gameplay
-- Creaded the item inventory and ability slots mechanics and UI elements, with their respective functionalities
+- Created the item inventory and ability slots mechanics and UI elements, with their respective functionalities
 - Implemented a boss and created the boss unique abilities.
 Created the granting ability mechanic which allows the player to use the abilities of the defeated bosses.
 - Implemented the separate views from the game and the logic behind changing the views.